 BEUMER GROUP: Does PostNord use a particular framework or methodology to stay ahead?

-ØSTERGAARD: Although we’re a national provider, we’re big and we’re leveraging this, as well as the direct contact we have with the end-consumer.
+ØSTERGAARD: Although we’re a national provider, we’re big and we’re leveraging this, as well as the direct contact we have with the end consumer.
 We’re also working on standardising operations across the Nordics.
 Whenever we look at developing technology now, we only consider developments that can be utilised by all across the Nordics.
-Close to 40% of our parcels are cross-border, so obviously, this is very important.
+Close to 40 percent of our parcels are cross-border, so obviously, this is very important.
 It’s also a matter of clearly defining our core businesses and being much clearer on our priorities.